wasteofplus/wasteof.plus/README.md

 Currently, wasteof.plus is not available on the Chrome web store, Edge add-on store, or the Firefox add-on marketplace.
 You must install it manually using the following steps:

 ### For Chrome, Edge, and Opera:
-- 💾 On the main GitHub repository, click the green "<> Code" button and select "Download ZIP".
+- 💾 Go to the [Releases section](https://github.com/imadeanaccount1/wasteof.plus/releases) and select "Download ZIP".
 - 📁 Extract the Zip file on your device.
 -  Go to chrome://extensions (or opera://extensions or edge://extensions) in a new browser tab and enable developer mode
 - Click "Load Unpacked" and select the folder inside the extracted folder (the one containing the `addons/` directory)